 Empower women, girls, and youths to create measurable and sustainable solutions across communities in Uganda.

-Working with communities to leverage the power and potential of women, girls, and youth as active leaders and social entrepreneurs creating sustainable solutions within their communities.
+Working with communities to accelerate the power and potential of women, girls, and youth as active leaders and social entrepreneurs creating sustainable solutions within their communities.

 Globally, Uganda is ranked 3rd in the world for the country with the highest economic dependency rate (99.5%).
 This is attributed to multiple barriers to economic independence, which include among others the extremely high youth unemployment – 83% for people 15-24 years old.
 Despite the numerous efforts to reduce this trend, economic dependency among women and girls remains high as a result of limited access to resources such as capital, land, and the skills needed to get employment.
 As a result, women and girls are unable to access economic opportunities, quality education, and health care services.